projectara/greybus-spec/source/device_class/camera.rst

-The Greybus Camera Management Capabilities Response contains a variable-size capabilities block that shall conform to the format described in the Greybus Camera Device Class Properties section of this specification.
+The Greybus Camera Management Capabilities Response contains a variable-size capabilities block that shall conform to the format described in the Greybus Camera Device Class :ref:`Properties Section <camera-properties>` of this specification.

 The Response payload is shown in Table :num:`table-camera-operations-capabilities-response`.